martensson/nixy/README.md

 ### Nixy API

 - `GET /` prints nixy version.
-- `GET /v1/config` list all variables available inside the template.
+- `GET /v1/config` JSON response with all variables available inside the template.
-- `GET /v1/reload` manually trigger a new config.
+- `GET /v1/reload` manually trigger a new config reload.
-- `GET /v1/health` Responds 200 OK if template, config and endpoints are working.
-Else 500 Server Error with reason.
+- `GET /v1/health` JSON response with health status of template, nginx config and Marathon endpoints available.

+### Nagios Monitoring

+In case you want to monitor nixy using Nagios (or compatible monitoring) you can use the included `check_nixy` plugin.